askari0102/Learning/Kubernetes/README.md

 ```

 - **As env vars** (`envFrom.configMapRef`) — simple, but **changes do not propagate to running pods.** You must restart the deployment.
 This trips people constantly.
-- **As a mounted volume** — the file in the container updates within ~60s (kubelet sync period) when the ConfigMap changes.
+- **As a mounted volume** — the file in the container updates within ~1–2 min (kubelet sync period ~1m plus apiserver watch/cache propagation; `subPath` mounts and env vars never update without a restart) when the ConfigMap changes.
 This is the right choice for config files you want hot-reloadable, and it's why apps should watch their config file rather than reading it once at boot.

 **Use `immutable: true`** for ConfigMaps/Secrets that shouldn't change — it prevents accidental modification and improves apiserver performance.
 Version your ConfigMaps by name (`api-config-v14`) and have the Deployment reference the version, so a config change is an explicit rolling update that GitOps can track (Part 21).
 This is far better than mutating a ConfigMap in place and hoping pods restart.
 (Kustomize's `configMapGenerator` hash suffix automates exactly this.)